 - Obtain and document all available details regarding circumstances associated with the disappearance.

-- Secure and evaluate the abduction site, last known location and/or scene and residence.
+- Secure and evaluate the abduction site (if applicable), last known location and/or scene and residence.

-- If a witnessed abduction, obtain all details pertaining to the missing student, perpetrator and event.
+- If a witnessed abduction, obtain all details pertaining to the missing student, perpetrator, and event.
+Police will need this information for an Amber Alert.

 - If the cause of the disappearance is uncertain, obtain relevant background information.